Suwper/dwm-osis/README.md

 # what is this?

-These are the configurations for my dwm install
+These are the configuration files for my dwm install

 ## Note
 There are 2 versions available either with gaps or without, the one with gaps is not updated.